IbrahimPatel-63/practice-repo/README.md

 # practice-repo
 creating a repo to practice github
+Author - Ibrahim Patel